Model Selection for Treatment Choice: Penalized Welfare Maximization: Computational Details

 \section{Computational Details}

-In this section we provide details on how we perform the computations of Sections \ref{sec:simulations} and \ref{sec:application}.
-All of our work is implemented in Python 2.7 paired with Gurobi.
-To clarity the exposition, we begin with Section \ref{sec:application}, which is more straightforward, then proceed to Section \ref{sec:simulations}.
+In this section we provide details on how we perform the computations of Section \ref{sec:application} and Appendix \ref{sec:simulations}.
+All of our work is implemented in Python paired with Gurobi.
+We begin with Section \ref{sec:application}, then proceed to Appendix \ref{sec:simulations}.